February – August 2012

 A bolero jacket to match my wool crepe walking skirt.
 This jacket was originally meant to be a trial version.
 I’ve made several attempts at Edwardian jackets over the past few years, so wasn’t holding my breath.
 In fact, this was the second bolero cut from this wool.
 But the construction went smoothly the second time around and I ended up finishing it inside and out.
 Good thing I bought two extra yards.

-In these photos the jacket is worn with both a guimpe and an eyelet blouse, which I’ve described separately below.
-Also pictured is a dip-waist belt described on the 20th Century Accessories page, and some short leather vintage gloves.
+In these photos the jacket is worn with an eyelet blouse (see the 1905 Everyday Outfit page) a dip-waist belt (20th Century Accessories page) and some short leather vintage gloves.

 The jacket is underlined in silk organza, taped, and bag-lined in china silk.
 It’s topstitched all around to match the skirt.
 The sleeve linings were put in by hand, as described in the Roberto Cabrera tailoring book.
 The collar was added as an afterthought in January 2015 so it’s simply basted on.
 However it doesn’t want to sit right on the neckline so it’s offset in this way.
 But I like it all the same.
 The jacket itself tends to slip backwards, so after taking the first set of photos I added blue petersham ties to the neckline.
 This really helps anchor it.